ogxd/gxhash/README.md

 Up to this date, the fastest non-cryptographic hashing algorithm 🚀 (see benchmarks)
 Passes all [SMHasher](https://github.com/rurban/smhasher) quality tests ✅

+#### Why makes it so fast?
+Here are the principal reasons:
+- SIMD all the way (and usage of SIMD AES for efficient bit mixing)
+- High ILP processing for large inputs
+- Small bytecode for greater inlining opportunities Checkout the [article](https://github.com/ogxd/gxhash-rust/blob/main/article/article.pdf) for more details.

 ## Usage
 ```
 cargo add gxhash